hashicorp/terraform-provider-azurerm/website/docs/r/subnet_nat_gateway_association.html.markdown

 The following arguments are supported:

-* `nat_gateway_id` - (Required) The ID of the NAT Gateway which should be associated with the Subnet.
+* `nat_gateway_id` - (Required) The Azure resource ID of the NAT Gateway which should be associated with the Subnet.
 Changing this forces a new resource to be created.

-* `subnet_id` - (Required) The ID of the Subnet.
+* `subnet_id` - (Required) The Azure resource ID of the Subnet.
 Changing this forces a new resource to be created.

 ## Attributes Reference

 The following attributes are exported:

-* `id` - The ID of the Subnet.
+* `id` - The Azure resource ID of the Subnet.

 ## Import

-Subnet Route Table Associations can be imported using the `resource id` of the Subnet, e.g.
+Subnet NAT Gateway Associations can be imported using the `resource id` of the Subnet, e.g.

 ```shell
 terraform import azurerm_subnet_nat_gateway_association.association1 /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/mygroup1/providers/Microsoft.Network/virtualNetworks/myvnet1/subnets/mysubnet1